keyboardsamurai/antonioagudo.com/content/blog/blog-stack-hugo-github-netlify.md

 The system was a tremendous success in no small part, due to its incredibly powerful static HTML generator.
 Sites created with Movable Type did not need lots of CPU time, nearly all load was I/O bound instead.
-It takes a good amount of load to saturate such a system, before performance deteriorates.
+It takes a good amount of load to saturate such a system before performance deteriorates.

 <img src="/images/blog/2019/hugo.webp" align="right" style="margin: 20px;">
 Fast forward to 2013 when Steve Francia decided to build a static generator, mimicking what already worked wonders for